 The Wine Fight takes place on the outskirts of Haro, a small wine-producing town that is one of the most important in Spain’s La Rioja region.

-It makes sense then that every year the locals of Haro celebrate San Pedro with the Haro Wine Festival, a week of drinking and music that is now world famous due to the Wine Fight (Batalla de Vino).
+It makes sense then that every year the locals of Haro celebrate San Pedro with the Haro Wine Festival, a week of drinking and music that is now world-famous due to the Wine Fight (Batalla de Vino).

 This had to be done every year at Saint Peter’s Day as well as every first Sunday of September, or else Haro would become a part of Miranda de Ebro.
 400 years later, the observation broke down and people started throwing wine at each other.

-While the mass and feast still takes place and is regarded as a huge part of the town’s history, the main attraction these days is the pouring of wine on each other and into each others mouths.
+While the mass and feast still takes place and is regarded as a huge part of the town’s history, the main attraction these days is the pouring of wine on each other and into each other’s mouths.

 In the morning the Wine Battle happens.
-All weapons are allowed during this outrageous battle: buckets, wineskin, sprayers and anything else that can be used to hurl, spray or launch thousands of litres of wine all over the crowd.
+All weapons are allowed during this outrageous battle: buckets, wineskin, sprayers, and anything else that can be used to hurl, spray or launch thousands of liters of wine all over the crowd.

 Later in the evening activities take place in the town’s bull ring.
-The bulls used are actually smaller female heifers known as “vaquillas”, which much less dangerous than male bulls and are used to entertain the general public by chasing people around.
+The bulls used are actually smaller female heifers known as “vaquillas”, which are much less dangerous than male bulls and are used to entertain the general public by chasing people around.
 The bulls at this event aren’t killed.

 This party gets started early and the people of Haro don’t mess around.
 We are talking 7 AM, sharp!
 The mayor leads a procession on horseback, followed by a crowd comprised of all (legal) ages, led through the town.

 You might also see squirt guns, spray misters, and wine-filled balloons.
 We say go local and use a bota, but not until a ceremonial Mass takes place at the Hermitage of San Felices de Bilibio.
 Amen and Hail Mary!

 At the Hermitage, there’s a building group of people, wine and wine inebriated people.
 After mass the crowd lets loose, flinging the wine around in every direction.
 The best way to appreciate it is to soak it all in–literally.

-The battle ends around noon, when the crowds are totally drenched, exhausted, and intoxicated.
+The battle ends around noon when the crowds are totally drenched, exhausted, and intoxicated.
 Every year, approximately 50,000 liters of Riojan wine bite the bota bag.

-Locals want to make sure they aren’t cow-ardly and go mano-a-mano in the ring with the heifers.
+Locals want to make sure they aren’t cowardly and go mano-a-mano in the ring with the heifers.
 It’s not a fight to the death, but to mostly laugh at the youth filled with liquid courage getting trampled by the smaller vaquillas.

-Just when you’ve had enough out comes more wine and tapas to finish off your day.
-Large bonfires go up and the rest of the day is spent eating and drinking in typical Spanish fashion.
+Just when you’ve had enough outcomes more wine and tapas to finish off your day.
+Large bonfires go up and the rest of the day is spent eating and drinking in the typical Spanish fashion.